polsommer/stationapiv2.2/README.md

 ```

 Under the hood this target simply calls the same `cmake -S . -B build` and
-`cmake --build build` commands shown above, but it preserves the familiar
+`cmake --build build` commands shown above followed by
+`cmake --install build --prefix /home/swg/chat`, but it preserves the familiar
 command name for older deployment guides.
 The wrapper performs a quick check
 before invoking CMake and stops early with a clear error if
 `externals/udplibrary` is missing so you know to copy the proprietary library
 over before retrying.
+Pass `-Dinstall.prefix=/path/to/chatdir` if you need a
+different install location.

 To remove build artifacts created by either approach, run: